piyush1146115/Kubernetes-Up-and-Running/Chapter 1: Introduction/index.md

 - **Separation of Concerns for Consistency and Scaling**: The decoupling and separation of concerns produced by the Kubernetes stack lead to significantly greater consistency for the lower levels of your infrastructure.

 ## Abstracting Your Infrastructure

+The move to application-oriented container APIs like Kubernetes has two concrete benefits.
+First, it separates developers from specific machines.
+Kubernetes has a number of plug-ins that can abstract you from a particular cloud.

+## Efficiency

+- Kubernetes provides tools that automate the distribution of applications across a cluster of machines, ensuring higher levels of utilization than are possible with traditional tooling.
+- A further increase in efficiency comes from the fact that a developer’s test environ‐ment can be quickly and cheaply created as a set of containers running in a personal view of a shared Kubernetes cluster (using a feature called namespaces).

+## Cloud Native Ecosystem

+Following the lead of Kubernetes (and Docker and Linux before it), most of these projects are also open source.
+This means that a developer beginning to build does not have to start from scratch.
+In the years since it was released, tools for nearly every task, from machine learning to continuous development and serverless programming models have been built for Kubernetes.
+Indeed, in many cases the challenge isn’t finding a potential solution, but rather deciding which of the many solutions is best suited to the task.
+The wealth of tools in the cloud native ecosystem has itself become a strong reason for many people to adopt Kubernetes.